hackMAIT/WeCare/README.md

-# WeCare
+# Rent roomies
-Hassle free medical record storage and analysis solution
+- Hassle free home renting solutions based on user requirement.
+- User friendly UI and easy navigation
+- Feel free to contribute.
+PRs would be merged if seem fit.